Deltares/ra2ce/docs/docker_and_cloud/cloud_user_guidelines/docker_user_guide.rst

 Before following this guide, ensure you have the following:

 - A Kubernetes cluster set up.
-- `kubectl` installed and configured to connect to your Kubernetes cluster.
+- ``kubectl`` installed and configured to connect to your Kubernetes cluster.
 - Argo Workflows installed in your Kubernetes cluster.
-You can install Argo Workflows by following the official documentation: https://argoproj.github.io/argo-workflows/
+You can install Argo Workflows by following the official documentation: `<https://argoproj.github.io/argo-workflows/>`_

 Steps
 -----

 1. **Create Workflow YAML**: Create a workflow YAML file specifying the steps of your workflow.
-An example YAML file is available in /infra/workflow/pod.yaml:
+An example YAML file is available in ``/infra/workflow/pod.yaml``:

-   Replace `<your-image-name>:<tag>` with the Docker container image you want to use in your workflow.
+   Replace ``<your-image-name>:<tag>`` with the Docker container image you want to use in your workflow.

-2. **Submit Workflow**: Submit the workflow YAML using `kubectl`:
+2. **Submit Workflow**: Submit the workflow YAML using ``kubectl``:

    .. code-block:: sh

       kubectl apply -f workflow.yaml

-   Replace `workflow.yaml` with the filename of your workflow YAML file.
+   Replace ``workflow.yaml`` with the filename of your workflow YAML file.

 3. **Check Workflow Status**: Monitor the status of your workflow using Argo CLI or Argo UI.
 To use Argo CLI:

-   - Install Argo CLI by following the official documentation: https://argoproj.github.io/argo-workflows/cli/
+   - Install Argo CLI by following the official documentation: `<https://argoproj.github.io/argo-workflows/cli/>`_
    - Check the status of your workflow:

      .. code-block:: sh